 The same report also reveals some tension and caveats surrounding that belief:

-“C-suite executives need their CCOs and communication teams to demonstrate they’re bonafide business people with an expertise in communication.
-How can someone provide strategic council if they are not an expert on the business, the industry, and the drivers of it.”
+“C-suite executives need their CCOs [Chief Communications Officer (CCO)s] and communication teams to demonstrate they’re bonafide business people with an expertise in communication.
+How can someone provide strategic counsel if they are not an expert on the business, the industry, and the drivers of it.”

 “CEOs believe internal communication is tightly linked with Core Business objectives and they recognize the chances of successfully implementing strategic initiatives are greatly diminished if employees do not understand or know how to help support key objectives.”